iasonrap/mlops31/reports/README.md

 >
 > Answer:

 Docker was used as the preferred way to train our model and ensure anything that worked for someone would work for others.
+We uploaded docker images to the Artifact registry of Google Cloud Platfrom, which massively simplified the launch of the front and backed of our app.
+We have the train image build automatically, however the API needs to be build manually and the train image has to be used by vertex AI manually as well.
+To run
+$ docker pull europe-west1-docker.pkg.dev/mlops31/animals-artifacts/frontend:latest
+$ docker pull europe-west1-docker.pkg.dev/mlops31/animals-artifacts/animals_classification:latest
+$ docker run
+$ docker run

 ### Question 16